 The name of the Fairmont Royal York hotel, across Front Street West from Toronto’s Union Station, is a tip of the hat to the city’s former name.

-York in England
+York name change in England

 York was known as Eboracum during Roman times.
 A bronze statue of the Constantine the Great, who was proclaimed emperor in the city in 306, sits outside of York Minister.
 He grips a sword in the sculpture by Philip Jackson.
 The Ebor Festival of racing, held at York Racecourse, hints at the former name.